Elder Abuse: Out of the Shadows, Into the Spotlight

 Together, they investigate and prosecute cases of elder abuse and raise public awareness about ways seniors can protect themselves.

 Joining me now is Shannon Morgan.
-She’s a member of the protection team from the County’s Health System, and she’s seen an increase in the number of reported cases of elder abuse.
+She’s a member of the protection team from the County’s San Mateo County Health, and she’s seen an increase in the number of reported cases of elder abuse.
 Welcome, Shannon, and tell us why you think that is.